About MLRI, Acknowledgements, and Copyright

 MLRI wishes to acknowledge the support from Massachusetts Continuing Legal Education, Inc. for supporting MLRI’s trainings and publications.
 MLRI also wishes to acknowledge the foundations that have supported our anti-hunger work over so many years including:

-We also deeply appreciate the support, financial and technical assistance from our national anti-hunger colleagues at the Food Research and Action Center (FRAC,) and the Center on Budget and Policy Priorities (CBPP).
+We also deeply appreciate the support and financial and technical assistance from our national anti-hunger colleagues at the Food Research and Action Center (FRAC,) and the Center on Budget and Policy Priorities (CBPP).

 Copyright

-This 2023 edition of the SNAP Advocacy Guide was updated by Patricia Baker and Victoria Negus with support from our 2021/2022 AmeriCorps Member, Lilydahn Stewart and our 2022/2023 AmeriCorps Member Katie Kelly.
+This 2024 edition of the SNAP Advocacy Guide was updated by Patricia Baker and Victoria Negus with research assistance from Taylor Grenga, Northeastern Law Student.

 and Massachusetts Continuing Legal Education, Inc.